verrazzano/docs/content/en/docs/backup/keycloak.md

 ### Update Verrazzano secrets in the new cluster

-The steps mentioned below are applicable only if you are restoring Keycloak on a new cluster.
+The following steps are applicable only if you are restoring Keycloak on a new cluster.

 After you complete the MySQL restore operation, the password for the following secrets in the `verrazzano-system` namespace must be updated in the new cluster: